-I’ve been reading one of the latest books on social media, “A World Gone Social” by Ted Coiné and Mark Babbitt.
+This is one of the solid, classic books on social media, “A World Gone Social” by Ted Coiné and Mark Babbitt.
 I highly recommend it for those of you who are still trying to figure out this newfangled marketing and those of you who are used to the old-fashioned or as the authors put it, “Industrial-Age” marketing.

 In this age of ever-evolving content, your website needs to stay with the curve.
 Nobody wants to be the person with the website that looks like it was made in 2004.
 You don’t need to reinvent the wheel, but you should definitely be aware of newer trends and how they drive more traffic to your site.